The forest garden is the ultimate, perennial Permaculture system.

 Alley Cropping: rows of trees in between conventional crops, like Black Walnuts in-between rows of annual and biennial crops

 We look for opportunities to conceptualize, design and develop this abundant and beautiful system by integrating it into your pre-existing landscape, whether rural, suburban, or urban, with no limitations of scale.

-Wayne Weiseman of The Permaculture Project LLC has written an indepth manual of forest gardening and plant guilds, published in 2014 by Chelsea Green Publishers.
+Wayne Weiseman of The Permaculture Project LLC has written an in-depth manual of forest gardening and plant guilds, INTEGRATED FOREST GARDENING, published by Chelsea Green Publishers in 2014.